CityOfZion/awesome-neo/resources/faq.md

 7. *What size is the wallet when it is fully synchronised?*

-   A. **PC client**: 1GB or so.
+   A. **NEO GUI wallet**: about 2 GB.

-   B. **Web or App client**: 0.
+   B. **NEON wallet**: 215 MB.

 8. *How long does it take to synchronise my wallet?*

-   A. **PC client**: You can use the accelerate sync package (download it from [here](https://www.antshares.org/client/chain.acc.zip)), which will speed up the sync process to around 10 minutes.
+   A. **NEO GUI wallet**: You can use the accelerate sync package (download it from [here](https://www.antshares.org/client/chain.acc.zip)), which will speed up the sync process to around 10 minutes.
 If you sync from height 0 (in other words: without any previous synchronisation), it will take you several hours.

-   B. **Web or App client**: If the network is working normally, it will synchronise about 12000 blocks per hour.
-If you are experiencing a long sync, it is possible that using VPN or a proxy could speed up the synchronisation process.
+   B. **NEON wallet**: This is a light wallet and therefore does not require to download the entire blockchain.
+This makes synchronising much faster.

 9. *I can't see my NEO in my wallet!
 Is it gone?*